 - 4. For each entry choose one meaningful passage, and then describe its significance in the novel.
 Include the page number. - 5.
-For each entry note at least two sightings of one or more of the archetypes described in the handout "Archetypes in Literature" or others you notice.
+For each entry note at least one sighting of one of the archetypes described in the handout "Archetypes in Literature" or others you notice.
 Include the relevant page number from the novel. - 6.
 Explain the significance of each archetype.
+How does the presence of this archetype add to the larger meaning of work (plot, character, setting, or theme)?

-After you have finished the novel and completed the eight reading passage entries, write a sentence out that sums up the theme more fully.
+After you have finished the novel and completed the four reading passage entries, write a sentence out that sums up the theme.
 Be sure to express it as a complete thought but do not express this theme as a cliché or any other familiar saying.

-To help get you started, consider ideas such as fate and free will, good versus evil, identity, jealousy, sibling rivalry, pain of parental rejection, and dreams/hopes/plans.
+To help get you started, consider the author's opinion on ideas such as fate and free will, good versus evil, identity, jealousy, sibling rivalry, pain of parental rejection, and dreams/hopes/plans.